konsumer/epf-collector/README.md

 This is a simple tool for downloading [EPF](https://performance-partners.apple.com/epf) files (apple partner data) and putting it in a database.

+epf2csv uses [pbzip2](https://github.com/ruanhuabin/pbzip2).
+It's possible to use it without (see source) but it's much faster than anything else that can uncompress bz2 files.

 ```bash
 # you need your credentials set
 export EPF_USERNAME=your_username